-No student will be admitted to the Freshman class who has an entrance deficiency of more than one unit, or the equivalent of a year's work.
+No student will be admitted to the Freshman class who has an entrance deficiency of more than one unit, or the equivalent of a year's work in one study.

 Students admitted on probation, after reasonable trial will be advanced to full class standing on satisfactory evidence of ability and determination to maintain their class work.